-The Palm Beach County Sheriff’s Office (PBSO) Alternative Intervention Services (AIS) provides quality intervention services in an effort to promote optimal functioning of local youth.
+The Palm Beach County Sheriff’s Office (PBSO) Alternative Intervention Services (AIS) provides quality intervention services in an effort to promote the optimal functioning of local youth.

 3228 Gun Club Road